darkua/logger_humio_backend/README.md

 At this point the logger backend will send all accrued log events to Humio, and reset the flush interval timer.

 The logger can be flushed manually by calling `Logger.flush()`.
 Note this will flush _all_ registered logger backends.

+## Formatters

+By default, the library uses Elixir's `Logger.Formatter`.
+As an alternative, `format: Logger.Backend.Humio.Formatter` can be set, which adds additional format options:
+* `$datetime`, which formats the time stamp as an ISO8601 timestamp.
+* `$hostname`, which prints the current hostname retrieved via `:inet.gethostname/0`.
+* `$pid`, which prints the PID of the process from which the log was sent.
+This works even when `:pid` is excluded from the `metadata` config.

+Note that the custom formatter also has a different default pattern: `$datetime $hostname[$pid]: [$level] $message $metadata`.